tihomirkg91/portfolio/README.md

 - `build` — Type-check and build the app for production (output in `dist/`)
 - `preview` — Locally preview the production build
 - `lint` — Run ESLint for code quality and formatting
+- `format` — Format all files using Prettier
+- `format:check` — Check if all files are properly formatted without making changes
 - `check-circular` — Check for circular dependencies in the `src/` folder (requires Madge)
 - `reset` — Remove `node_modules`, clean npm cache, and reinstall dependencies